 - Place your lemons in the freezer for a couple of hours.
 Then take them out and grate them.
 You can sprinkle the grated lemon peel on your meals or in your drinks.

-- Grind your lemon peel (without freezing).
+- Grate the outside of your lemon (without freezing).
 Sprinkle the lemon peel pieces on your meals or in your drinks.

 - Or you could just bite right into one.